Sponsor: Blattner/Brunner

 Charity: Greater Pittsburgh Convention & Visitor's Bureau

-Auction Price: $1600
+Auction Price: $1,600

-Steel cage, steel cables
+Material: Steel cage, steel cables

 Theme: Study of fragments can lead to understanding, but may also distract us from seeing the object as a whole

-Fragments About the Design
+About the Design

 Michael Hill: "Today, a dinosaur is seen as an animal, or, more appropriately, a historical 'object' frozen in time made viewable through vehicles such as museums and books.
-It has become a precious artifact that is housed with the likes of other objects such as an ancient piece of jewelry or a statue that has been uncovered throughout the centuries.
+It has become a precious artifact that is housed with the likes of other objects, such as an ancient piece of jewelry or a statue that has been uncovered throughout the centuries.
 With the help of science and archaeology, we are able to gaze upon these sublime creatures reincarnated through fragments that have been carefully reconstructed to the point that we forget that the dinosaur is an animal.

 "Although it may appear very chaotic, the construction is rather simple.
 The segmented dinosaur is surrounded by a rigid steel frame.
 This frame allows for multiple steel cables to pass through the air and suspend the dinosaur fragments in space.
 The inner shell and the outer shell are painted differently.
 These colors remain simple so as not to interfere with the integrity of the piece."